ilyalesik/react-overrides/README.md

     overrides={{
       Container: {
         props: {
-          as: "a",
+          as: "a", // say the component to display itself as <a> tag.
+Typical for CSS-in-JS solutions.
-          href: props.href,
+          href: props.href, // add href attribute to element
-          className: "link_button__container", // pass className to Container element of CommonButton }
+          className: "link_button__container", // pass additional className to component }
       },
       Text: {
-        component: LinkText // replace element component to BigText }
+        component: LinkText // replace element component to LinkText }
     }}
   />